Setareh Law

 Each state has different rules for when a car accident must be reported.
 In California, you must report a car accident when:

-• Any of the drivers involved do not have a license
+- Any of the drivers involved do not have a driver’s license

-In addition to understanding when you are legally required to report a crash, it is important to know how to properly report your accident.
+In addition to understanding when you are legally required to report a crash, it is important to know how to properly file an accident report.
 In most cases, it is not enough to only report your accident to the police.
-If you are involved in a reportable accident, it is likely that you will have to report it to your insurance company and the California DMV.
+If you are involved in a reportable accident, it is likely that you will have to report it to your insurance company and the California DMV, especially if there is damage to any vehicle involved.
 It is helpful to consult with a lawyer because the agencies you have to report to are case-specific.

 Do I Need to Contact the Police After My Car Accident?

 In California, when you are involved in an accident that meets any of the previously mentioned criteria, you must call the police.
 When the police arrive on the scene, they will investigate the crash to determine if criminal charges need to be pursued and if a police report is necessary.
+In cases involving injury, fatality, or significant property damage, you are required to file a police report with the California Highway Patrol (CHP) within 24 hours.
 If a report is filed, it is vital that you receive a copy.
 However, a police report is not always required.
-In some cases, the police might assess the scene and determine that there isn’t grounds for a report.
+In some cases, the police might assess the scene and determine that there aren’t grounds for a report.

 If you choose to forgo contacting the police, you should get the contact information, license plate, and insurance company of the other driver in case you need it in the future.